top of page

 Volunteering: The Meisterplan

 Be a Meister!
-As always, there will be a volunteer-shift plan.
-Make the event a joy for everyone instead of an URGHHHH by volunteering!
+As always, there is a volunteer-shift plan.
+Make the event a pleasure for everyone by volunteering!

-The sign up for the shift-plan will be posted in the URGH facebook group before the event.
+Sign up for shifts here in the shift plan.
 Also, there will be a printed-out version of the shift-plan during the event at Gate.
 Please make sure to double check your shifts during the event (we know it can get confusing in the snow…)

 Survival in Snow